 Executive Chef • Kimberly Wilson • July 2013 – present

-This is Chef Kimberly’s 10th school year at UTES.
-Running the Child Nutrition Program as the Executive Chef for the last 4 years.
-Previously operating the cold food department in the Jester production center on the UT main campus for almost 3 years.
-Kimberly has a Degree in Culinary Arts and been in the restaurant and hospitality management industry for the past 19 years.
+This is Chef Kimberly’s 12th school year at UTES.
+She has also led the Child Nutrition Program as the Executive Chef for the last 4 years.
+She previously operated the cold food department in the Jester production center on the UT main campus for almost 3 years.
+Kimberly has a Degree in Culinary Arts and has been in the restaurant and hospitality management industry for the past 19 years.

 Vegetarian Items we use in place of meat in all our dishes: